zst1406217/zst1406217.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Multimodal-driven Talking Face Generation via a Unified Diffusion-based Generator"
 collection: publications
 permalink: /publication/1
+excerpt: "In this work, we first represent the emotion in the text prompt, which could inherit rich semantics from the CLIP, allowing flexible and generalized emotion control.
+We further reorganize these tasks as the target-oriented texture transfer and adopt the Diffusion Models."
 date: 2023-05-09
 venue: 'Arxiv'
 paperurl: 'https://arxiv.org/abs/2305.02594'